BestTimesToVisit.com Logo

 Frequently Asked Questions

-You absolutely must explore the Augustiner Bräu Monastery Brewery.
-It's a bit of a walk from the main tourist drag, but it's a fantastic experience.
-You can buy your own stein, choose your own seat in the historic beer hall, and enjoy traditional Austrian food and beer – it feels like stepping back in time and is a real local hangout.
+You absolutely must visit the Augustiner Bräu Monastery Brewery.
+It's a bit of a walk from the main tourist drag, but the atmosphere is incredible – locals and visitors alike gather in the historic beer hall to enjoy delicious, freshly brewed beer and traditional Austrian food.
+It feels like stepping back in time and offers a truly authentic Salzburg experience.

 What is the cheapest month to visit Salzburg, Austria?